Georgia Institute of Technology College of Computing: Recent history

 In February 2007, the divisions were formalized into two schools: the School of Computer Science (SCS) and the School of Interactive Computing (SIC).

 In June 2008, College of Computing Dean Richard DeMillo announced plans for his resignation, citing conflicts with Georgia Tech provost and interim president Gary Schuster.
 DeMillo was temporarily replaced by James D. Foley, a professor in the School of Interactive Computing, until a permanent replacement could be found.
 On April 9, 2010, Zvi Galil was named the college's new dean.

 In March 2010, the division of Computational Science & Engineering (CSE) was also formalized into a school.

 The school is involved in DARPA's ADAMS project via the Proactive Discovery of Insider Threats Using Graph Analysis and Learning system.

 In May 2013, the school announced that it will offer the first professional Online Master of Science degree in computer science (OMSCS) that can be earned completely through the massive online (MOOC) format in partnership with Udacity.
 In August 2013, US President Barack Obama praised the school as “a national leader in computer science” that is offering a master's degree in computer science “at a fraction of the cost".

 In July 2019, Charles Lee Isbell Jr. took over as dean, replacing Zvi Galil.

 In 2020, the School of Cybersecurity and Privacy was founded with Richard DeMillo as its founding chair.

+In July 2024, Vivek Sarkar became Dean, replacing Isbell.